-When you turn 65, you might feel bombarded with the many options available regarding your Medicare coverage.
+When you become eligible for Medicare, you might feel bombarded with the many options available regarding your Medicare coverage.
 During your Open Enrollment period, you have the option to either enroll in Original Medicare (Medicare Parts A and B) and a Medicare Supplement plan, or a Medicare Advantage plan (Medicare Part C).

 Because of the way Medicare Advantage works, you can’t get a Medicare Supplement plan when you enroll in Medicare Advantage.
 We’re here to help, and we want to ensure you get the perfect amount of coverage for your situation.
 Because of this, it’s important that you know the difference between a Medicare Advantage plan and a Medicare Supplement plan.

 We know that having several Medicare options can get confusing.
-If you know you don’t want Original Medicare, you may be wondering: what is a Medicare Advantage plan?
-A Medicare Advantage plan offers the same amount of coverage as Original Medicare, but through a private health plan.
+If you know you want an alternative to Original Medicare, you may be wondering: what is a Medicare Advantage plan?
+A Medicare Advantage plan offers the same amount of coverage as Original Medicare, but through a private company approved by Medicare.
 The federal government requires Medicare Advantage plans to offer the same amount of coverage as Original Medicare, so you’ll feel comfort in knowing your basics will be covered.
 This means that your Medicare Advantage plan will provide coverage for hospital inpatient services and medical outpatient services.

 Contrary to popular belief, you will continue paying your Part B premium with a Medicare Advantage plan.
 These plans often come with copayments and deductibles, but you’ll have an annual out-of-pocket limit.
-Once you meet this limit, your plan will pay 100% of your medical expenses.
-The premium for a Medicare Advantage plan usually ranges from $0 to more than $100 a month.
-Finally, Medicare Advantage plans include prescription drug coverage.
+Once you meet this limit, your plan will pay 100% of your covered medical expenses.
+The premium for a Medicare Advantage plan usually varies.
+Some plans have $0 monthly premiums, but premiums can exceed more than $100 a month, depending on the type of plan you choose.
+Finally, Medicare Advantage plans may include prescription drug coverage.